Fade BG Image

 "Five gold coins!?"

-Only that much!?
+That was all!?
 He was asking only five gold coins for a divine miracle like this!?

 Normally, even reattaching a severed arm would cost ten gold coins!!
 And this was an old injury — my lost leg hadn't even been anywhere to be found!!